Heart and Stroke Big Bike 2018

 Program Manager

-As the Program Manager, Nicole oversees the operations of the research program and manages the group’s many local, national and international collaborations.
-She has over 15 years of experience designing, implementing, and executing research projects and leading multi-disciplinary teams.
+As the Program Manager for the Calgary Pediatric Stroke Program and BCI4Kids, Nicole directs the operations of the research program and manages the group’s many local, national, and international collaborations.
+She came to the program because she wanted to be part of the direct connection between research and the impact on children and families, bringing her experience in designing, implementing, and executing projects and leading multi-disciplinary teams.
 Nicole has an MSc in Community Health Sciences and is a certified Project Management Professional.
+When she isn’t overseeing program activities, she is usually mountain biking in the summer or skiing in the winter.

 Amalia Floer